jfisbein/imapcopy/README.md

 Where
 * protocol can be imap or imaps
-* user and password are optional and must be url scaped (ex: peter@gmail.com becomes peter%40gmail.com)
+* user and password are optional and must be url escaped (ex: peter@gmail.com becomes peter%40gmail.com)
 * host: host of the imap server
 * port: port of the imap server